DonutSMP and the Real-Money Economy

 AFK Shard Farming

 The simplest method.
 Bots join the AFK zone with /afk <lobby> and idle.
 That's it.
 Each bot earns 1 shard per minute, or 1,440 shards per day.
-With a shard booster from an Amethyst crate, that jumps to 5,760 per day.
+With a 4x shard booster from an Amethyst package, that jumps to 5,760 per day.

 Shards themselves aren't directly tradeable, but they buy spawners from /shop.
-An Iron Golem spawner costs 1,500 shards, so one bot earns roughly one spawner per day.
-Spawners produce items you sell for money.
+Since every spawner now costs 1,500 shards, one bot earns roughly one shop spawner per day.
+That flattened pricing matters: you're no longer forced into one "correct" shard sink just because some mobs used to be cheaper than others.

 Why it works with SoulFire: Zero interaction needed after joining.
 The bot just has to stay connected.
 SoulFire's node scripting can handle reconnection on disconnect, lobby selection, and even auto-claiming shard rewards.

 The catch is that someone needs to be nearby to keep the chunks loaded.
 That's where SoulFire bots come in.
-They stand near the farm, collect drops periodically, and /sell them.
+They stand near the farm, collect drops periodically, and /sell them or route them into whatever exit path currently pays best.
 The farm runs 24/7 as long as the bot stays online.

 Why it works with SoulFire: Bots act as chunk loaders and item collectors.
-Node scripts can handle periodic inventory collection, selling, and reconnection after deaths or disconnects.
+Node scripts can handle periodic inventory collection, selling, and reconnection after kicks or disconnects.

 Sell Multiplier Arbitrage

-Once your sell multiplier hits 3.0x, you can buy items through /orders at base price and /sell them for triple.
+Once your sell multiplier hits 3.0x, you can buy items through /order listings at base price and /sell them for triple.
 The margin is built into the game's own mechanics.

 The bot places bulk orders for cheap items (kelp blocks, iron, bones), waits for other players to fill them, collects the deliveries, and runs /sell.
 Rinse and repeat.